Reading Time: 3 minutes

-What is an EFT and How Does It Work?
+What is the Definition of Electronic Funds Transfer?
+How Does It Work?

-The elevator pitch for electronic funds transfers is that EFTs are computerized financial transactions between two bank accounts.
-Examples of EFTs are wire transfers, direct deposits, ATM withdrawals, and online payment services.
+The essential electronic funds transfer definition is computerized financial transactions between two bank accounts.
+Examples of EFTs are wire transfers, direct deposits, ATM withdrawals, ACH transfers, and online payment services.
 Just about every bill you pay or product you purchase is conducted through an EFT transaction unless you are sending a physical check or using cash.
 EFT transactions are processed through automated clearing houses (ACHs), which are secure transfer systems connecting financial institutions to one another.

 Speaking of security, payment information in EFTs is encrypted with 128-bit SSL and sent through secure communication channels.
 Secure Sockets Layer (SSL) encryption is the go-to technology for all things related to internet traffic security.
 Basically, each time a connection needs to be encrypted, two “keys” are created (one public and one private) that are used to unscramble the information that gets intentionally scrambled during the encryption process.
 If anyone tries to access or intercept this data, they only receive useless gibberish.